 Another key metric to look at is purchases, particularly with a conversion-based campaign.

 Exporting your data for later

-Go into Reports (the furthermost column on the right hand side of your Ads Manager view), and click ‘Export table data’.
+Go into Reports (the far column on the right side of your Ads Manager view) and click ‘Export Table Data’.
 This option allows you to export right into a CSV file.
 Now you can save this report and update the date range to the most current whenever you want to pull a new report.